kamilazdybal/objectif-morse/README.md

 and dashes is sent to the parallel port.

-The parallel port's pins are connected to the small circuit with a diode, which blinks accordingly to the message translation.
+The parallel port's pins are connected to the small circuit with an LED, which blinks accordingly to the message translation.

-This message is received by the phototransistor, situated in the close proximity of a diode.
+This message is received by the phototransistor, situated in the close proximity of the LED.

 The phototransistor pass the signal to the interpreting device, e.g. Arduino.